sayaliba01/The-battle-of-Neighborhoods/README.md

 3. Data visualization: The data will be merged and visualized using folium on map.
 4. K-means clustering: The neighbourhoods in Pune will be clustered using k-means method and will be analysed.
 5. Visualization of clusters on map using folium.
+6. Analysis of clusters

+### Results:

+Total 63 cafes could be obtained from FourSquare data of which cutomer ratings and number of votes were available from Zomato-Pune data.
+Six clusters of cafes in Pune were obtained using K-means clustering.
+The hot pocket for cafes consisted of 22, 19,9,8,4 and 1 cafes respectively.
+The clustered differ from each other in number of cafes, localities, and the average customer ratings.
+The

+### Discussion:

+### Conclusion:

 ## References:
 1. Swarnakar, J.L. & Swarnakar, V.S..
 (2019).
 Constraints in Procurement, Processing and Marketing of Milk and Milk Products –A Comparative Study with Special Emphasis to Co-Operative Dairy Processing Units of Karnataka and Maharashtra States.
 Asian Journal of Dairy and Food Research.
 38. 10.18805/ajdfr.DR-1494.